-Director - Executive (appointed 21 August 2006 resigned 29 October 2014)
+Director - Executive (appointed 21 August 2006 resigned 29 October 2014) Chief Scientific Officer

-Experience: Dr St Pierre is widely published in the field of iron in medicine and biology and has a reputation as a key opinion leader in the understanding of the fundamental properties of the iron deposits that occur in iron overload diseases.
-Dr St Pierre, a Professor at The University of Western Australia, led the team which developed the FerriScan technology.
-Dr St Pierre has strong links with international key opinion leaders in the field of iron overload diseases and regularly participates in international research collaborations.
-Dr St Pierre won a Clunies Ross Award from the Australian Academy of Technological Sciences and Engineering for his work on non-invasive measurement of tissue iron deposits.
+Professor St Pierre is widely published in the field of iron in medicine and biology and has a reputation as a Key Opinion Leader in the understanding of the fundamental properties of the iron deposits that occur in iron overload diseases.

+A Professor at The University of Western Australia, Professor St Pierre led the team which developed the FerriScan technology.
+He has strong links with international Key Opinion Leaders in the field of iron overload diseases and regularly participates in international research collaborations.
+In 2010 won a Clunies Ross Award from the Australian Academy of Technological Sciences and Engineering for his work on non-invasive measurement of tissue iron deposits.